 In this episode, Grant Sabatier chats with Rob Daniel, the Director of Product at Intuit.

-Hear how Quickbooks Checking leverages the accounting and bookkeeping expertise of Intuit while bringing faster transactions, transparency into your business and cash flow, and actionable recommendations to help small business owners make smarter decisions.
+Hear how Quickbooks Checking leverages Intuit’s accounting and bookkeeping expertise while allowing faster transactions, transparency into your business and cash flow, and actionable recommendations to help small business owners make smarter decisions.
 Rob also provides insight into the platform’s features and future direction.

 What is QuickBooks Checking?